Dr. Andrew Allen

 Director of Band Activities, Associate Professor of Music

-Dr. Clifford N. Towner is Director of Band Activities and Assistant Professor of Music at Georgia College.
-His duties include conducting the Wind Symphony and Jazz Band, as well as teaching classes in conducting and music education.
-Previously, Dr. Towner was Assistant Professor of Music and Director of Bands at Morningside College in Sioux City, Iowa where his responsibilities included conducting the Symphonic Wind Ensemble and Brass Ensemble, as well as teaching brass pedagogy, trumpet and conducting.
-He also directed the Morningside athletic bands (The Morningside Outdoor Band and Fever Pep Band).
-While living in Sioux City, he led the All-America Concert Band for three years.
-Dr. Towner holds a D.M.A. degree in Wind Conducting from the University of Nebraska-Lincoln, where he studied with Dr. Carolyn Barber.
-Additionally, he holds a Masters of Music degree in Music Education from Wright State University, having studied with Dr. David Booth, and a Bachelor of Music Education degree from the University of Cincinnati College-Conservatory of Music.
-Dr. Towner also taught in the public schools for ten years in Cincinnati, Ohio.
+Dr. Clifford N. Towner is Director of Band Activities and Associate Professor of Music at Georgia College and State University.
+His responsibilities include conducting the Wind Symphony and Jazz Band, as well as teaching classes in conducting and music education.
+Dr. Towner holds a D.M.A. degree in Wind Conducting from the University of Nebraska-Lincoln where he studied with Dr. Carolyn Barber, a Masters of Music degree in Music Education from Wright State University, where he studied with Dr. David Booth, and a Bachelor of Music Education degree from the University of Cincinnati College-Conservatory of Music, where he studied with Dr. Terrence Milligan.
+Dr. Towner has also taught in the public schools for ten years in Cincinnati, Ohio.

-Dr. Towner maintains an active schedule as a popular guest conductor, clinician, and drill writer.
-He is a member of CBDNA, WASBE, GMEA, The Association of Concert Bands, and Phi Mu Alpha Sinfonia.
-He is also an honorary member of Kappa Kappa Psi.
-He resides in the Milledgeville with his wife Gina, and their daughter Laura and son Nathan.
+Dr. Towner maintains an active schedule as a popular guest conductor and clinician.
+He holds membership in CBDNA, WASBE, GMEA, NAfME, JEN, and Phi Mu Alpha Sinfonia.
+Cliff resides in the Milledgeville, GA with his wife Gina, and their daughter Laura and son Nathan.

 Barbara Altman is originally from Los Angeles.
 Her early training was with Gretchen Geber.
 She received her formal training at the Eastman School of Music in Rochester, NY.
 At Eastman, she earned the Bachelor and Master of Music with Honors in cello performance as a student of Ronald Leonard.
 She spent one year as a member of the Milwaukee Symphony and several years as a member of the Rochester Philharmonic Orchestra.
 Upon moving to Georgia she performed as a member of the Atlanta Ballet Orchestra for over twenty years.
 She is currently principal cellist with the Macon Symphony Orchestra.
 She also performs with the Hilton Head Orchestra, the Columbus (GA) Symphony and the Valdosta Symphony.
 In addition, she performs with several chamber music ensembles.
 She teaches part time at Georgia College and State University, Wesleyan College, and has students privately at home.
 During the summers, she has served on the faculty of the Red Lodge Music Festival in Montana and is currently a cellist with the Bear Valley Music Festival in the high Sierras of California.